Skip to main content

 Physiotherapy for chronic back muscle strains

-Once the initial stage of healing has taken place physiotherapy will be directed at restoring muscle flexibility and strength.
+Once the initial stage of healing has taken place ,physiotherapy will be directed at restoring muscle flexibility and strength.
 Massage – superficial and deep may be used to mobilise scar tissue.
-Electrotherapy such as ultra sound and interferential may be used to help optimize the healing process.
+Electrotherapy such as ultra sound and interferential may be used to help optimise the healing process.

 Exercises will always be prescribed .
 The patient will need to work on these at home or in the gym in order to fully rehabilitate the injured muscle.

-Muscle strains will make a good recovery in a relatively short time if advise given by the chartered physiotherapist is followed and exercises are carried out as prescribed.
+Muscle strains will make a good recovery in a relatively short time if advice given by the physiotherapist is followed and exercises are carried out as prescribed.

 To prevent recurrence it may be necessary to make lifestyle changes such as losing weight, improving posture and general fitness levels .
 We find many of our back patients have poor core strength, Pilates classes may be advised to help improve core muscle strength.